 $570 AIA and NOMA members

 Each year, AIA Minnesota hosts an intensive, 10-session leadership program open to members and practitioners around the country, intended to grow the capacity of leaders in the architecture community to lead inclusively and to engage in sustained action to address systemic racism in the profession of architecture and in the built environment.

 Sessions are focused on understanding identity, power and conflict styles, and recognizing differences that make a difference—particularly difference related to gender and race/ethnicity—as applied to the culture of architecture firms and to the built environment.
 Participants will take the Intercultural Development Inventory (IDI) Assessment as well as the Intercultural Conflict-Styles Inventory (ICS).
 Learn more >

 Foundations of Intercultural Development

-$250 per person ($200 discount available for members of the AIA Minnesota board and local chapter boards, Women in Architecture committee, EDI Committee, members of the Community of Practice for Culture Change; MSP AoA NOMA, and current AIA MN committee and knowledge community co-chairs)
+$250 per person ($200 discount for members of the AIA Minnesota board and local chapter boards, Women in Architecture committee, EDI Committee, members of the Community of Practice for Culture Change; MSP AoA NOMA, and current AIA MN committee and knowledge community co-chairs)

 Learn the core concepts of intercultural development and build your ability to engage effectively with colleagues, project partners, clients, and community members of various genders, races, ethnicities, and other “differences that make a difference.”
 Participants will be introduced to the Intercultural Development Continuum before taking an evaluative assessment to measure their current skills and will received one-on-one guidance on the next steps needed to continue to grow in intercultural competence.
 The program concludes with an interactive workshop to practice using and building your intercultural skills.